mcdemarco/the-new-kitchen-cookbook/poultry/tuscanChicken.md

+[Instant Pot]: ../indices/instantPot.html

 # Tuscan Chicken with Olives and Capers

 This is a combination of [two](http://leitesculinaria.com/81989/recipes-roast-chicken-pancetta-olives.html) [recipes](http://hungrydomaine.com/no-time-to-cook-roasted-chicken-with-black-olives-capers-and-rosemary/) I found online in a search for chicken with black olives and possibly capers.
 They went through the usual process of adjustment:  fewer squirrels (rabbits, in this case), less forethought/marinating, and more spices.
 The salt is reduced because the sauce seems to concentrate salt from the other ingredients.

-Total cooking and resting time is 50 minutes to an hour (or half an hour with the instant pot).
+Total cooking and resting time is 50 minutes to an hour (or half an hour with the [Instant Pot]).

 ## Ingredients